Twelver Shi'ism: Khums and zakah

 The Sunni translate this word exclusively as "war booty" or "spoils of war".
 The Twelvers hold the view that the word Ghanima has two meanings as mentioned above, the second meaning is illustrated by the common use of the Islamic banking term al-ghunm bil-ghurm meaning "gains accompany liability for loss or risk".

 Also, in a famous supplication, the supplication after the noon prayer, the person asks God to bestow on him His favors, one of those favors which the person asks is the benefit or gain from every act of righteousness, the word used here is al-ghanima (وَالْغَنيمَةَ مِنْ كُلِّ بِر) this is in accordance with the second meaning of the word.

 Hajj

-Hajj is the supreme pilgrimage of the Muslim to the Ka'bah in Mecca.
+Hajj is the supreme pilgrimage of the Muslim to the Kabaa in Mecca.
 This rite involves circumambulation around the Ka'bah, certain movements, prayers, and the sacrifice of an animal in Mecca and adjoining holy areas according to Sunnah.
 Muslims believe that if the Hajj was performed by sincerity, their sins will be forgiven by God.
 It is performed in the month of Dhu'l-hijjah and is obligatory for all the Muslims who possess physical and financial ability.
 There is also lesser Hajj or hajj al-'umrah which is performed on the remaining of the year.